 Does Defy offer HELOCs or similar equity-based lending in Alabama?

-Yes, Defy Mortgage provides HELOCs and other equity-based lending options in Alabama, allowing homeowners and investors to access their property’s value for renovations, debt consolidation, or new investments.
+Yes.
+Defy Mortgage offers Smart Equity in Alabama, a closed-end fixed-rate second mortgage funded as a single lump sum at closing, along with other equity-based lending options that let homeowners and investors access their property’s value for renovations, debt consolidation, or new investments.

 As an alternative, Defy also offers cash-out refinancing on non-QM loans.
 This option can offer lower interest rates than HELOCs, a lump-sum payout, and the ability to restructure your existing loan to better fit your financial goals.